OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-roles-java.md

 #### Creating my own docker image

-Under the root project folder, you can see the `openvidu-js-java/docker/` directory.
+Under the root project folder, you can see the `openvidu-roles-java/docker/` directory.
 Here it is included all the required files yo make it possible the deployment with OpenVidu.

-First of all, you will need to create the **openvidu-js-java** docker image.
+First of all, you will need to create the **openvidu-roles-java** docker image.

 **1) Run `create_image.sh` script:**